GabeScott/standard-works-vault/General Conference/2014 April - Daughters in the Covenant.md

 # Daughters in the Covenant

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2014 General Conference*

+>*The path … we must take on our journey back to our Heavenly Father … is marked by sacred covenants with God.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2014/04/daughters-in-the-covenant?lang=eng)